adamkurth/reborn_dev/doc/html/_sources/installation.rst.txt

 `Conda <https://conda.io/docs/>`_ package manager that comes with it makes it fast and easy to set up Python.
 You might consider making a `conda environment <https://conda.io/docs/user-guide/tasks/manage-environments.html>`_ to check that everything works well, since packages like opengl, opencl, pyqt seem to have complicated, and occasionally conflicting requirments.

-Here's an example of how to set up a new conda environment:
+Assuming that you've installed conda, here's an example of how to set up a new conda environment:

 .. code-block:: bash